RetroShare/RetroShare/README.txt

 		# make
 		# cd ../../..

+		NB: There is a new libssh-0.6.0rc1 which fixes some bugs from v0.5.4, The procedure is the same as above, except for the following line.
+		# cmake -DWITH_STATIC_LIB=ON -DWITH_GSSAPI=OFF ..

 	- get source code for sqlcipher, and build it (only needed for GXS)

 		# cd lib